LeafmanZ/FDC/README.md

 # FDC
-Analysis of financialization and Dollar Cycling | Effects of financialization of an economy on economic inequality
+Analysis of financialization and dollar cycling | Effects of financialization of an economy on economic inequality